RutronikSystemSolutions/RDK4_SBC_LIN_Example/README.md

 The LIN configuration in ModusToolbox IDE is done using a tool called "LIN Configurator".

-The LIN baud rate and protocol is configured as it is shown in a figure below:
+The LIN baud rate and protocol are configured as shown in the figure below:

 <img src="images/LIN_Configurator_General.png" style="zoom:100%;" />

-The LIN Frames are configured as it is shown in a figure below:
+The LIN Frames are configured as it is shown in the figure below:

 <img src="images/LIN_Configurator_Frames.png" style="zoom:100%;" />

-The LIN Signals are configured as it is shown in a figure below:
+The LIN Signals are configured as it is shown in the figure below:

 <img src="images/LIN_Configurator_Signals.png" style="zoom:100%;" />